kamathsblog/kamathsblog/clrcrpanx000509l78gjd65l2.md

 ---

-I first saw the [Steam Deck](https://store.steampowered.com/steamdeck) used as a robot controller during [ROSCon 2022](https://adityakamath.hashnode.dev/recap-roscon-2022-kyoto), where a some guys were driving around a robot dog using a Deck.
+I first saw the [Steam Deck](https://store.steampowered.com/steamdeck) used as a robot controller during [ROSCon 2022](https://adityakamath.hashnode.dev/recap-roscon-2022-kyoto), where some guys were driving around a robot dog using this hand-held gaming device.
 Since then, I've been seeing a lot of other engineers using the Steam Deck as a robot controller.
 There have also been a few videos on YouTube by robotics creators like [Articulated Robotics](https://www.youtube.com/@ArticulatedRobotics) and [A PolyHobbyist](https://www.youtube.com/c/APolyhobbyist).

 So, I decided to get myself one during the holidays.
 Fortunately, the prices for the [LCD variants](https://www.steamdeck.com/en/deck) have been dropped as they are phasing them out in favor of the new [OLED variants](https://www.steamdeck.com/en/oled).
 I got the 64GB variant and added a 512GB SD card to it.